Skip to main content

 Dynamic Variables

-💡 Note: Version 2.0 configuration file only supports JSON format
+💡 Note: The version 2.0 configuration file only supports JSON format.

 Basic Example: